Invariant Feature Extraction Through Conditional Independence and the Optimal Transport Barycenter Problem: the Gaussian case: Methodology for the Gaussian case

 Let us now turn our attention to the requirement that $W$ should be maximally informative on $Y$.
-In the Gaussian case, maximizing $\mathbb D(Y, W)$ over $W$ is equivalent to requiring that $W$ and $Y$ be maximally correlated, that is,
+In the Gaussian case, maximizing $\mathbb D(Y, W)$ over $W$ is equivalent to minimizing the expected square error of the regression of $Y$ against $W$ (Lemma \ref{R_cuad}).
+Both yield